jonyamagiri/alx-system_engineering-devops/README.md

-This repo contains bash scripts for the following shell projects:
+This repository contains bash scripts for the following shell projects:

 0x00-shell_basics